matitalatina/mn-blog-en/src/content/jwt-authentication-angular.md

 - A lot of getters method: both reactive (ends with `$`), and standard (classic variables).
 - Some helper methods to change the state of the store (`setAccessToken`, `login`, `refresh`).

+**Be aware**: storing `accessToken` and `refreshToken` inside the local storage can expose your application to security issues.
+Any JavaScript running on your web app can read it.
+So **if your web app is vulnerable to [cross-site scripting (XSS)](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)), then someone can steal them**.
+Web frameworks, like Angular, are aware of this issue: they adopt high-security standards to avoid XSS vulnerabilities.
+I recommend you to spend some time to read about [cross-site scripting (XSS)](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)).
+If you are scared about that, just don't save the tokens inside the local storage, you'll be safe...
+But if your user closes the page, it has to login again.

 Now our AuthStore is ready to go!
 Let's go to the class that wires everything together: the `AuthService`!

 ### AuthService